Over 400 Dogs, Cats, and Goats Reportedly Found Malnourished and Wounded at Sanctuary Deserve Justice

 Dear DA Stephen,

-While the sanctuary’s spokesperson has alleged that the animals were well cared for, these claims seemingly stand in stark contrast to the overwhelming medical evidence presented by the humane society.
-The conditions found at Villa Chardonnay have been described as horrific, and such a failure in animal care should never be tolerated.
+The sanctuary’s spokesperson has alleged that the animals were well cared for.
+The conditions found at Villa Chardonnay have been described as horrific, and such an apparent failure in animal care should never be tolerated.
 Animals, who rely solely on humans for their welfare, deserve to be protected and cared for, not subjected to negligence and suffering.

 Sincerely,